worldveil/photomosaic/README.md

 Arguments:

+* `--savepath`: where to save it. %s is the original filename and %d will be the scale
 * `--target`: the image we're trying to reconstruct from other tile images
 * `--codebook-dir`: the images we'll create tiles out of (codebook)
 * `--scale`: how large/small to make the tiles.
 Multipler on the aspect ratio.